 - Must see

-Renowned for its vineyards and fruit orchards, the Okanagan Valley is one of the warmest and sunniest regions in all of Canada.
+Renowned for its vineyards and fruit orchards, the Okanagan Valley is a haven of peace and one of the warmest and sunniest regions in all of Canada.

 The Okanagan Valley stretches for some 200 kilometres and is home to the arid vineyard-covered hills overlooking Okanagan Lake.
 With its more than 200 wineries, the Okanagan is a must-see destination for wine-lovers!
-The region's primary city of Kelowna and the surrounding area have a great deal to offer visitors: swimming, water activities on the lake, fine dining, winery tours, hiking, and more.
+The region's primary city is Kelowna, but there are also many other interesting places to visit: Osoyoos, with the warmest temperatures in Canada; Penticton, which means "a place to stay forever"; Oliver; Peachland; Keremeos...
+The Okanagan Valley has so much to offer visitors: swimming, water activities on the lake, fine dining, winery tours, hiking, and much more!

 Swimming in Okanagan Lake

 Hot Sands Beach, not far from Waterfront Park in downtown Kelowna, offers a long sandy beach, grassy fields, playground, waterpark, washroom and change room facilities and on-site rentals.
-With its white sand, clear water and hot sun, you will feel like you are in the Caribbean!
-A great place for a swim and fun for the whole family!
+With its white sand, clear water and hot sun, you will feel like you are in the Caribbean.
+It's a great place for a swim and fun for the whole family!